 Document control is implemented through various document control policies and procedures that provide clarity for employees and those involved in document handling.

-Modern document control is accomplished through electronic document control software that automates workflows and offers additional benefits such as ease of storage and access, as well as improved security.
+Modern document control is accomplished through electronic document control software that automates workflows and offers additional benefits such as ease of storage and access and improved security.

 FAQs